slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Dress shabbily and they remember the dress; dress impeccably and they remember the woman.' -- Coco Chanel*

-The sign of a beautiful person is that they always see beauty in others.
+A beautiful person always see beauty in others.

 > *'A man’s face is his autobiography.
 A woman’s face is her work of fiction.' -- Oscar Wilde*